dongjunchung/GPATree/README.md

 ```

 # Usage
 The 'GPATree-vignette.pdf' provides a framework for the step-by-step genetic analysis using the 'GPATree' package.
-Help file generated using the following code also provides a good starting point to use the 'GPATree' package, including some example command lines:
+Help file generated using the following code also provides a good starting point, including some example command lines, to use the 'GPATree' package:

 ```{r}
 library(GPATree)